How Deep Brain Stimulation Is Giving Back Control to Neurology Patients?

 How Does Neuromodulation Help?

 Neuromodulation works by adjusting the neural circuits involved in the brain’s signaling processes.
 For instance, disorders such as Parkinson’s Disease, Depression, Epilepsy, and Chronic Pain are all linked to imbalanced or disrupted brain signaling.
 In such cases, neuromodulation helps reset or rebalance these circuits, leading to symptom reduction and improving the patient’s quality of life.
-Consequently, it has revolutionised the treatment options for many patients who didn’t respond to medications.
+It has revolutionised the treatment options for many patients who didn’t respond to medications.

 How Cognitive Behavioral Therapy (CBT) Enhances Treatment Outcomes for Neurological Disorders